 The Republic of Korea is a key, supportive partner to UNHCR in the response to forced displacement worldwide.

 The Republic of Korea's growing contribution to UNHCR has proven essential in the delivery of humanitarian assistance, protection, and solutions to those most in need.
-The consistent and often multi-year financial support to UNHCR directly contributes to the Office’s activities on the ground, saving lives, responding to new emergencies and offering solutions in protracted situations worldwide.
-Remarkable is the Republic of Korea's support to the Comprehensive Refugee Response Framework (CRRF), as well as activities in the area of education, livelihoods, self-reliance and peaceful coexistence in Asia, Sub-Saharan Africa and Latin America.
-The Republic of Korea is also standing out as a bearer of good practice in the response to the COVID-19 pandemic, as their health prevention and response has been inclusive of all people of concern regardless of their status.
-During the COVID-19 pandemic, the Republic of Korea contributed with 3.6 million medical masks which were distributed across 12 UNHCR operations worldwide.
+The consistent and often multi-year financial support to UNHCR directly contributes to the office’s activities on the ground, saving lives, responding to new emergencies, and offering solutions in protracted situations worldwide.
+Remarkable is the Republic of Korea's support for the Global Compact on Refugees, as well as activities in the areas of education, livelihoods, self-reliance and peaceful coexistence in Asia, Sub-Saharan Africa, and Latin America.
+The Republic of Korea is also standing out as a bearer of good practice in strengthening the humanitarian-development nexus as the Korea International Cooperation Agency has developed robust partnership with UNHCR for supporting people of concern in protracted situations.
 Several Korean nationals also support UNHCR's work in various functional responsibilities and in areas where assistance is most needed.
 The Republic of Korea is also a big supporter of the Global Compact on Refugees and a strong advocate for the 2030 Agenda on Sustainable Development.